How a leader interacts with team members in the workplace impacts performance, which can be the difference between success and failure.

 To help their team members reach their objectives, coaching leaders engage with them to define goals, pinpoint areas for growth, and offer continuing support and feedback.
 As a result, there may be an increase in staff engagement, motivation, and work output.

 Some challenges of coaching leadership include the need to devote time and money to employee development, opposition from staff members who are not open to coaching, and the possibility of conflicts between coaching and other leadership styles.

 These difficulties can be addressed with the right planning, communication, and training.

 The benefits of a coaching leadership style include personal and professional development, better communication, increased motivation, fostering an environment of collaboration, better job performance, and higher employee retention.

 To embed coaching leadership into organizational culture, leaders must communicate the value of coaching and provide training and development opportunities.

-They should also shape coaching behavior and encourage leaders to integrate coaching into their leadership style.
-Incorporating coaching conversations that create a learning, experimenting, and growing culture can also help foster coaching leadership.
+They should also model coaching behavior and encourage leaders to integrate coaching into their leadership style.
+Incorporating coaching conversations that create a learning, experimenting, and growth-oriented culture can also help foster coaching leadership.

 Coaching leadership is more collaborative and focused on personal development than autocratic leadership, characterized by top-down decision-making and control.